Henry Mann: Later life

-In 1946 Mann returned to Ohio State University, where he served as a professor mathematics until his retirement in 1964.
+In 1946 Mann returned to Ohio State University, where he served as a professor of mathematics until his retirement in 1964.
 Mann then became a professor at the U.S. Army's Mathematics Research Center at the University of Wisconsin–Madison 1964–1971.
-Mann was professor at the University of Arizona from 1971–1975.
+Mann was professor at the University of Arizona from 1971 to 1975.
 His doctoral students include George Marsaglia and William Yslas Vélez.